 The script generates the SQL schema for the database, including creating the appropriate stored procedure.
-Take notes for the connection string needed to connect to this database.
+Take note of the connection string needed to connect to this database for your future reference.

 Installing the XenApp Server Agent

 This procedure assumes you have already located the installation folder where the XenApp server adapter awaits.